ppy/osu-wiki/news/2025/2025-06-13-summer-mapping-contest-2.md

 - All submissions must be mapped for the **osu!** game mode and will be anonymised upon submission.
 - You must **not share your entry** anywhere until the contest has concluded.
-- The submitted contest entry must be a beatmap with only one difficulty **made solely by you**.
+- The submitted contest entry must be a brand new beatmap with only one difficulty **made solely by you**.
 Collaborations with other mappers are not allowed.
 - Any **use of Artificial Intelligence (AI)** is not permitted.
 - Each contestant may only choose and submit **1 track** from the ones listed below, choose wisely.
 - If any rules are broken, **your submission will be voided**, and you will be disqualified from the contest.